Creative Productivity Tips for Artists

 Power and capacity

 Fair enough, I came to a conference hosted by a business school and people here make serious business.
-It’s not boho after work party.
+It’s not a boho after-work party.
 But the fact that artists are not invited to these kinds of conferences and not even mentioned, made me feel uneasy.
 Like if artists are sweatshop child labor in a developing country.
-Actually, I doubt if any panelists at the conference can paint.
+Actually, I doubt if any panellists at the conference can paint.

 Full rejection isn’t a good choice

 If you are an artist and you are not happy with this situation, then you can do two things: get a business degree and become a manager of major museums or foundations so you can become one of them, but do better.
 Or you can make your own brand and become the ‘Huawei’ of artists, and leave your own mark in the art world.
 Of course, you can just complain about how unfair things are!